IamConstantine/LeetCodeFiddle/README.md

 1. [Spiral Order](https://leetcode.com/problems/spiral-matrix) - Simple problem - The time spent is to figure out the boundaries, and edge cases(when right = left or up = down).
 2. [Merge Intervals](https://leetcode.com/problems/merge-intervals) - Sort the intervals in nlogn and then just do a linear comparison.
 3. [Insert Interval](https://leetcode.com/problems/insert-interval) - As the list is already sorted and has non overlapping intervals, its an easy problem which is similar to Merge Intervals
+4. [Set Zeroes](https://leetcode.com/problems/set-matrix-zeroes) - Intuitive solution using additional set for row and column indices is easy.
+The no additional space solution is a bit tricky and read the code comments to understand that.

 #### **Greedy**